-Poker is a tough competitive sport that requires physical and mental prowess to play and win consistently at the highest levels.
-Professional poker players make their main income from the game, so they’re motivated to put in the long hours it takes to hone their skills.
+Poker is a tough competitive sport which, at the highest levels, requires physical and mental prowess to play and win consistently.
+For professional poker players, their primary income is the game, which is why they’re motivated to put in the long hours it takes to hone their skills.
 Your average amateur poker player relies on a main source of income other than poker and plays for fun or recreation.
-That’s why the final tables at major live and online poker events tend to be dominated by the pros.
+That’s why the final tables at major live Texas Hold’em online poker events tend to be dominated by the pros.

-Another hedge-fund manager with a passion for the game is the UK’s Talal Shakerchi.
-He regularly goes up against the pros on the high-stakes live poker tournament scene, where his lifetime earnings total over $2.6 million.
+Another hedge fund manager with a passion for the game is the UK’s Talal Shakerchi.
+He regularly goes up against the pros on the high-stakes live poker tournament scene where his lifetime earnings total over $2.6 million.
 He’s also made his mark in online poker tournaments.
 One of this talented amateur’s most memorable runs took place at the $10,000 buy-in no-limit Texas Hold’em poker High Main Event of the 2016 PokerStars Spring Championship of Online Poker.
-Shakerchi beat out a final table of some of the world’s best players, including Scott ‘gunning4you’ Seiver, John ‘LuckBox’ Juand, and Sean ‘Nolez7’ Winter.
+Shakerchi beat out a final table of some of the world’s best players, including Scott ‘gunning4you’ Seiver, John ‘LuckBox’ Juand and Sean ‘Nolez7’ Winter.

-Shakerchi came into the final table as chip leader, with 9.8 million out of 41.2 million chips in play.
+Shakerchi entered the final table as chip leader, with 9.8 million out of 41.2 million chips in play.
 On the fourth hand, Shakerchi raised to 700,000 with blinds of 175,000/350,000.
-Winter called, and the flop brought 4♣ 3♦ 2♦.
-Winter check-called 788,375, and the turn came 7♥.
-Winter checked again, and Shakerchi bet 1,624,052.
-Winter called, and fifth street brought the J♦Diamond Suit.
-Winter checked once again, and Shakerchi bet 3,913,659.
+Winter called and the flop brought 4♣ 3♦ 2♦.
+Winter check-called 788,375 and the turn came 7♥.
+Winter checked again, followed by Shakerchi betting 1,624,052.
+Winter called; fifth street brought the J♦Diamond Suit.
+Winter checked once again and Shakerchi bet 3,913,659.
 After tanking for a while, Winter went all in for 11,330,771.
 Shakerchi called with A♦ 7♦ for a nut flush.
-Winter’s lower flush with 10♦ 9♦ couldn’t compete, and the amateur Shakerchi won the title and a first-place prize of $1,468,001.
+Winter’s lower flush with 10♦ 9♦ couldn’t compete, resulting in the amateur Shakerchi winning the title and a first-place prize of $1,468,001.

 Moneymaker was an unknown accountant from Tennessee who liked to play poker online for fun.
 He won his seat via an $86 satellite event in an online poker card room – the Main Event was his first live poker tournament!
-He battled through a field of 839 entrants, knocking out legends like Johnny Chan and Phil Ivey along the way.
+He battled through a field of 839 entrants, knocking out legends such as Johnny Chan and Phil Ivey along the way.
 At the final table, he was up against seasoned professional Sam Farha in a heads-up Texas Hold ‘Em poker showdown for the title and the $2.5 million prize.

 The Bluff of the Century